-We manage the world’s largest database of B2B white papers, case studies and other assets.
+We manage the world’s largest database of B2B assets including case studies, white papers, and more.
 Our methodology processes an enormous volume of data from that content, which gives companies critical audience, page and other user engagement information.

 When business leaders work with CONTENTgine, they’re able to gather actionable insights about their potential customers, which they can use to craft compelling marketing campaigns that drive better engagement (and conversions) with their target audiences.